Winter in Connecticut used to be brutal.

 Connecticut Pick-Your-Own-Tree Farms

-Aside from holiday sleigh rides and snowball fights, most Currier & Ives prints showing-off things to do in Connecticut in December focus on getting your own Christmas tree.
+Aside from holiday sleigh rides and snowball fights, most Currier & Ives prints showing off things to do in Connecticut in December focus on getting your own Christmas tree.

 And there are Christmas tree farms throughout the state to pick out your own tree.
+Plus, most have a stand selling winter staples like hot chocolate.

 - Charlie Brown’s Christmas Tree Farm in East Hampton